OpenSourceEconomics/respy/README.rst

 .. image:: https://img.shields.io/badge/code%20style-black-000000.svg
     :target: https://github.com/python/black

-``respy``  is an open-source Python package for the simulation and estimation of a prototypical finite-horizon discrete choice dynamic programming model.
-We build on the baseline model presented in:
+``respy`` is a tool to solve, simulate, and estimate structural econometric models.
+It provides the computational support for several research projects that analyze the economics driving agents' educational and occupational choices over their life cycle within the framework of a finite-horizon discrete choice dynamic programming model.

-    Keane, M. P. and  Wolpin, K. I. (1994). `The Solution and Estimation of Discrete Choice Dynamic Programming Models by Simulation and Interpolation: Monte Carlo Evidence <https://doi.org/10.2307/2109768>`_. *The Review of Economics and Statistics*, 76(4): 648-672.

 Please visit our `online documentation <https://respy.readthedocs.io/en/latest/>`_ for details.